 For each chapter there will be assigned exercises to work in Sage.
-These will be due roughly on the discussion day following the lectures for each chapter, as a CoCalc worksheet or Jupyter notebook.
+These will be due roughly on the discussion day following the lectures for each chapter, as a Jupyter notebook.
 We will discuss the exact procedure in class.
 Exact due dates will be announced in class.
 Under no circumstances will these assignments be accepted late.